1343744768/Scaled-MA-Unet/README.md

 Training
 ------------------------
 1. Training with Multi-GPU. （recommended） <br>
+   set distributed = True
-    `python -m torch.distributed.launch --nproc_per_node=num_gpu train_multi_GPU.py` <br>
+    `python -m torch.distributed.launch --nproc_per_node=num_gpu train.py` <br>
-    If the memory is not released after training， use `pgrep python | xargs kill -s 9` <br>
+    If the memory is not released after training, use `pgrep python | xargs kill -s 9` <br>

+2. Training with single GPU. <br>
+    `python train.py`
 * It is worth noting that in the hyperparameters, num_classes should be set to the number of categories plus 1. <br>
   For example, if you want to segmentation cat and dog in the images, although there are only two categories, <br>
   you need to set it to 3, because the label of the background is 0.
-   * You can modify the hyperparameters in "train_multi_GPU.py" after line 150 to get better training results. <br>
-   * Some tips for training: <br>
-   (1) For 256x256 resolution input images, when the batchsize is 16, 10GB memory of gpu is required. <br>
-   (2) If your memory of single GPU is not large(<12), it is recommended to use mixed accuracy training and sync_bn. <br>
-   (3) If your memory of single GPU is large(>16), set the "input_shape" as large as possible, such as 512, 800, 1024. <br>
-   (4) The hyperparameters "batch_size" is total batchsize for all GPU you used, If the batch of a single gpu is less than 4, use sync_bn. <br>
-   * The model after each epoch of training will be saved in the "logs" folder. <br>

-2. Training with single GPU. <br>
-    `python train.py`
-   * It is worth noting that in the hyperparameters, num_classes should be set to the number of categories plus 1. <br>
-   * You can modify the hyperparameters in "train.py" after line 15 to get better training results. <br>
-   * The model after each epoch of training will be saved in the "logs" folder. <br>

 Prediction and Validation
 ------------------------